Forcepoint Alternative (2026): Why Zscaler, Netskope, and Cisco Umbrella Aren't an Architectural Upgrade

 What differs between Cisco Umbrella SIG and Forcepoint:

 • Threat intel.
-Talos is one of the largest threat intelligence operations in the industry, with broad telemetry across Cisco's network footprint.
+Talos is one of the largest threat intelligence operations in the industry.
 Forcepoint X-Labs is competitive but narrower.

 • Stack integration.
 Cisco Umbrella plugs into the Cisco networking and security stack.
 Forcepoint ONE is product-independent.

 • SKU tiering.
 Cisco Umbrella has four primary tiers (DNS Essentials, DNS Advantage, SIG Essentials, SIG Advantage) plus per-feature add-ons.
-Forcepoint ONE bundles by capability set rather than by layer.
+Forcepoint ONE bundles by capability set.

 • DNS-layer history.
-Umbrella's OpenDNS heritage (Cisco acquired OpenDNS in 2015) gives it DNS-layer depth Forcepoint ONE doesn't claim.
+Umbrella's OpenDNS heritage gives it DNS-layer depth Forcepoint ONE doesn't claim.

 • Roaming Client.
-Cisco's off-network DNS client is widely deployed and well-documented.
-Forcepoint's off-network coverage runs through the cloud agent and PAC file, with different operational tradeoffs.
+Cisco's off-network DNS client is widely deployed.
+Forcepoint's off-network coverage runs through the cloud agent and PAC file.
 Cisco Umbrella Roaming Client limitations.

 • Pricing structure.
 Cisco Umbrella SKU pricing is layered and complex; Cisco Umbrella pricing 2026 breaks it down.